realA10001986/Dash-Gauges/README.md

 This procedure causes static IP data to be deleted; the device will return to DHCP after a reboot.

-If you have your Plutonium Gauges, along with a Time Circuits Display, mounted in a car, see also [here](#car-setup).
+If you have your Dash Gauges, along with a Time Circuits Display, mounted in a car, see also [here](#car-setup).

 ### The Config Portal